fieldtrip/website/getting_started/yokogawa.md

 Using the three fiducial points expressed both in head coordinates and in MEG dewar coordinates, we can transform all other spatial locations (i.e. the sensors) from dewar coordinates to head coordinates.
 We have determined the positions relative to the head coordinate system using the MRI, so we now need the fiducial positions that were recorded relative to the MEG dewar coordinate system.

-The MEG fiducial positions are stored in an ascii text file that you can open in the MATLAB editor.
+The MEG fiducial positions are stored in an ASCII text file that you can open in the MATLAB editor.

     edit  marker-coregis.txt